 Early in the pandemic, it appeared children were less affected, but we now know they can get extremely sick from COVID-19.
 We also know children can easily spread the infection within their families.

 Since the beginning of the pandemic, about one in six Americans infected was under age 18.
-According to the American Academy of Pediatrics, with the surge of the Delta variant, children now account for as many as one in four infections.
+According to the American Academy of Pediatrics, after the Delta and Omicron surges, children now account for about one in five of all cases.
+Learn more by reading the Children and COVID-19: State-Level Data Report.

 While even children without underlying conditions have gotten seriously ill with COVID-19 infections, we are especially worried about children with underlying conditions, such as obesity, which is very common in the United States.
 Lung disease, asthma, heart disease and immunodeficiency are all risk factors for more serious cases.